dotnet/csharpstandard/standard/conversions.md

 In all cases, the rules ensure that a conversion is executed as a boxing conversion if and only if at run-time the conversion is from a value type to a reference type.

-### §implicit-tuple-conversions-new-clause Implicit tuple conversions
+### 10.2.13 Implicit tuple conversions

 An implicit conversion exists from a tuple expression `E` to a tuple type `T` if `E` has the same arity as `T` and an implicit conversion exists from each element in `E` to the corresponding element type in `T`.
-The conversion is performed by creating an instance of `T`'s corresponding `System.ValueTuple<...>` type, and initializing each of its fields in order from left to right by evaluating the corresponding tuple element expression of `E`, converting it to the corresponding element type of `T` using the implicit conversion found, and initializing the field with the result.
+The conversion is performed by creating an instance of `T`’s corresponding `System.ValueTuple<...>` type, and initializing each of its fields in order from left to right by evaluating the corresponding tuple element expression of `E`, converting it to the corresponding element type of `T` using the implicit conversion found, and initializing the field with the result.

 If an element name in the tuple expression does not match a corresponding element name in the tuple type, a warning shall be issued.